geopython/pywps/docs/configuration.rst

     value is 'UTF-8'

 :processes:
-    optional parameter to configure the processes list using a Python expression.
+    optional parameter to configure the list of processes.
+See :ref:`werkzeug_start`.
-    This expression will be loaded using ``importlib``.
+    It is using a Python expression which will be loaded using ``importlib``.
     For example use `myapp.processes.processes` which points to the Python list of your processes in your application: ``processes = [Sleep(), SayHello()]``.